Hello Are you worried about your Pet? We’re here to help…

-Most dogs, especially puppies, will occasionally swallow something they shouldn’t.
+Most dogs, especially puppies, will occasionally swallow something they shouldn’t such as balls, chicken bones or stones.
 Some objects may be small enough to pass through their system without causing any problems but others may get stuck and your dog could become seriously ill quite quickly.

 Socks, pants, needles and thread and other materials can cause a physical obstruction if they ball up, or can unravel and cause a linear foreign body that can lead to the small intestine bunching up and being cut through like cheese wire.

 My dog ate string, what should I do?

 If you can see a thread, string, or another form of cord hanging from your dog’s mouth or bottom, do not pull it or cut it.
 Doing so may cause injury and make it more difficult for us to treat your dog.

 What about toxic foreign bodies?

 Some foreign bodies, such as batteries, are made of materials that are potentially toxic to dogs.
 Examples include items made of lead and zinc which can cause profound systemic disease if swallowed.
 If left untreated, swallowing a toxic foreign body can be fatal for your dog